The Frame Game: Here's How Much It'll Cost to Install or Replace a Door Frame

 This May Also Interest You: How Much Does It Cost to Install Doors?

 Like everything else in your home, doorframes are susceptible to wear and tear, weather damage and other issues like sagging, sticking and swelling.
-Whether you opt for the DIY route or hire a professional contractor, replacing or repairing a doorframe can enhance your entryway.
-Read on to learn more about how much it costs to replace a doorframe.
+Whether you opt to do it yourself or hire a professional contractor, replacing or repairing a doorframe can enhance your entryway.
+Here’s a look at how much it costs.

 Doorframe Repair Cost

-According to ImproveNet.com, the average cost to repair an exterior doorframe is about $160, while the average cost to repair an interior doorframe is about $150.
-Repairing a French or sliding doorframe costs within the same range, though because these doors have different types of frames than standard doors, they may be more expensive to repair.
+According to HomeGuide, the average cost to repair a doorframe is $80 to $165 (CAD 105 to CAD 215).
+Repairing a French doorframe costs around $210 (CAD 275), though, because these doors have different types of frames than standard doors, and they may be more expensive to repair.

 You might discover you feel comfortable tackling certain repair tasks yourself.
 Here are some examples of what might need to be repaired on a doorframe: